Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits

-How best to incorporate historical data to ``warm start'' bandit algorithms is an open question: naively initializing reward estimates using all historical samples can suffer from spurious data and imbalanced data coverage, leading to computational and storage issues---particularly salient in continuous action spaces.
-We propose \ArtReplay, a meta-algorithm for incorporating historical data into \emph{any arbitrary base bandit algorithm}. \ArtReplay uses only a fraction of the historical data compared to a full warm-start approach, while still achieving identical regret for base algorithms that satisfy \emph{independence of irrelevant data} (\iidata), a novel and broadly applicable property that we introduce.
-We complement these theoretical results with experiments on $K$-armed and continuous combinatorial bandit algorithms, including a green security domain using real poaching data.
-We show the practical benefits of \ArtReplay, including for base algorithms that do not satisfy \iidata.
+\ABSTRACT{Most real-world deployments of bandit algorithms exist somewhere in between the {\em offline} and {\em online} set-up, where some historical data is available upfront and additional data is collected dynamically online.
+How best to incorporate historical data to ``warm start'' bandit algorithms is an open question: naively initializing reward estimates using all historical samples can suffer from spurious data and imbalanced data coverage, leading to data inefficiency (amount of historical data used) --- particularly for continuous action spaces.
+To address these challenges, we propose \ArtReplay, a meta-algorithm for incorporating historical data into \emph{any arbitrary base bandit algorithm}.
+We show that \ArtReplay uses only a fraction of the historical data compared to a full warm-start approach, while still achieving identical regret for base algorithms that satisfy \emph{independence of irrelevant data} (\iidata), a novel and broadly applicable property that we introduce.
+We complement these theoretical results with experiments on $K$-armed bandits and continuous combinatorial bandits, on which we model green security domains using real poaching data.
+Our results show the practical benefits of \ArtReplay for improving data efficiency, including for base algorithms that do not satisfy \iidata. }